Ackee-Blockchain/2025-workshop-fuzzing/README.md

 wake up
 ```

-This will initialize your wake environment.
+This will initialize your Wake environment.

 ### 🚀 LETS RUN EXAMPLE TEST! 🎉